 Due to their position on the animal, they are known to be more tender, as the animal doesn’t use these muscles as much.

-Baby back ribs cook much quicker than spare ribs, which take 1 to 2 hours longer to cook if you have time constraints.
+Baby back ribs cook much quicker than spare ribs, which take 1 to 2 hours longer to cook if you have time constraints when smoking the ribs.

-When cooking your ribs, it is best to cook them with the bone side down.
-The reason for this is because if they are sitting the other way, the juices form a pool in the concave, stopping the smoky flavor from being absorbed into the meat.
+When smoking ribs, it is best to cook them with the bone side down.
+The reason for this is that if they are sitting the other way, the juices form a pool in the concave, stopping the smoky flavor from being absorbed into the meat.